Belan-Mihail/paint_picture/README.md

 19. As User I can delete my own post-picture so that I can delete my post-picture if I want to
 20. As User I can determine the category of the picture so that the category of the image will be determined, making it searchable by the specified category
 21. As User I can change picture category so that I can change the wrong category
-22. As UserI want each category to have its own color so that I can easily distinguish the post category
+22. As User I want each category to have its own color so that I can easily distinguish the post category
 23. As User I can see the number of likes a picture-post has so that I can see which posts are the most popular
 24. As User I can see number of comments which a picture-post has so that I can see which posts are the most popular
 25. As User I can see picture-post detail so that I can view a specific picture-post